docs-dibris/docs-dibris.github.io/index.md

 # Welcome to the new DoCS website!

 We are a collective of computer science PhD students at the [DIBRIS][dibris] department, [University of Genoa][unige].
-Since 2018, we organize public activities such as the [Computer Science Workshop][csw] and weekly [seminars][phdsem] to share our research with everyone in the department.
+Since 2018, we organize public activities such as the [Computer Science Workshop][csw] and weekly [seminars][phdsem] to share our research.

 **Do**ttorandi in **C**omputer **S**cience